 The real estate market is booming!
 However, that won’t always be the case.
-A residential sale leaseback agreement will allow you to unload your home in peak market conditions, even if you’re not ready to move.
+A sale-leaseback agreement will allow you to unload your home in peak market conditions, even if you’re not ready to move.
 Then you can turn around and buy at your leisure when prices are lower.

-With home ownership being something so many people strive for, a goal to be accomplished, it can be difficult to understand why anyone would want to rent the home they already own.
+With homeownership being something so many people strive for, a goal to be accomplished, it can be difficult to understand why anyone would want to rent the home they already own.
 There are plenty of instances where it’s not only a viable option, but preferable to continuing to pay a mortgage payment.
-Our Sell and Stay program is a great and flexible sale leaseback, that allows you to buy back or move at any time.
+Our Sell & Stay program is a great and flexible sale-leaseback, that allows you to buy back or move at any time.

 While going from a homeowner to a renter may sound like a questionable decision, there are plenty of reasons why someone would benefit from this decision.
 If you think a sale-leaseback might be the answer you’re looking for, speak with a financial advisor to make sure you know what to expect.